OLDER SISTERS, YOUNGER BROTHERS

 The Society Blue Book of Toronto, Hamilton and London in 1911 listed the prominent families in a registry.

 This was a decade of marriages for the children of James and Georgina Young.
-With a span of four years, Alan, Kathleen, Elsie Georgina and James V. would marry and start families.
+With a span of four years, Alan, Annie Kathleen, Elsie and James V. would marry and start families.

 Walter Price Lindsey worked in the textile industry.
 Perhaps, he knew the Young family prior to his marriage.
 He was employed in the family business, the Hamilton Cotton Company, as a cost accountant.

 The Lindsey family resided near the Greening, Sanford, Braden and Southam families.
-Across the street from their home at the corner of Hess Street was Arlo House, which was the home of Mr. and Mrs. F.F.
+Across the street, at the corner of Hess Street was Arlo House, which was the home of Mr. and Mrs. F.F.
 Dalley.
 By 1912, Arlo House would undergo some changes.
 The stables were converted into quarters for the chauffeur.

 Henry Frost died unexpectedly, succumbing to the Spanish Flu, during a business trip to New York City in 1919.
 He had moved the family from Hess Street South to their new home at 1 Markland a few years earlier.